AdobeDocs/audience-manager.en/help/using/overview/aam-gdpr/aam-gdpr-details.md

 You can send data deletion requests through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html#!api-specification/markdown/narrative/tutorials/privacy_service_tutorial/privacy_service_ui_tutorial.md)) or by calling the [!DNL Privacy Service API] (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html) and API reference [here](https://www.adobe.io/apis/experiencecloud/gdpr/api-reference.html#!acpdr/swagger-specs/privacy-service.yaml)).

-Whether you are using the UI or the API to send data deletion requests, you must upload a JSON file with the Audience Manager identifiers for which you are submitting the request.
+Whether you are using the [!DNL UI] or the [!DNL API] to send data deletion requests, you must upload a [!DNL JSON] file with the Audience Manager identifiers for which you are submitting the request.

-To see what a valid JSON file looks like, you can [download a sample JSON](assets/access_request.json).
+To see what a valid [!DNL JSON] file looks like, you can [download a sample JSON](assets/access_request.json).

 We understand your commitment to honoring your data privacy customer requests within 30 days of reception.
 For that reason, we try to process your data deletion request as soon as possible.

 In response to data deletion requests, we delete traits and segments associated with the Audience Manager identifier included in the request.
-Additionally, the respective Audience Manager identifiers for the Data Subject will be permanently opted out of further data collection by Audience Manager and the respective Id mappings will be removed.
+Additionally, the respective Audience Manager identifiers for the Data Subject will be permanently opted out of further data collection by Audience Manager and the respective ID mappings will be removed.

-When you send declared IDs, such as cross device CRM IDs or cookie IDs, in data privacy requests, Audience Manager will perform the necessary deletion on all the linked devices (up to 100 devices per declared ID).
+When you send declared IDs, such as cross device [!DNL CRM] IDs or cookie IDs, in data privacy requests, Audience Manager will perform the necessary deletion on all the linked devices (up to 100 devices per declared ID).

 ## Opt-out Request {#opt-out-request}